 On January 20, 1933, H. O. Murray of Kansas City was named receiver for the First National Bank of Littleton.
 He took charge immediately and stated that all those who owed the bank money would be given 100% credit for their deposits.
 Checks deposited the day before closing would not be returned, even though customers had placed stop orders on them.
 It would take two years to settle all of the bank's affairs.

 Several businesses have occupied the red brick building since 1933, including Seaman's Furniture and Electrical Merchandise, the Arapahoe Clinic, the Littleton Cemetery Association, attorney's offices, and the Campus Barber Shop.
-The building is currently the location of Colorado Home Realty, owned by Matt Hudson and Mike Cooke.
+The building is currently the location of Colorado Home Realty.
 The First National Bank building has been named an historic landmark as well as part of the Littleton Main Street Historic District.